aarniolaura/aarniolaura.github.io/cmdline_course.md

 | \b            | word boundary            |

 The third week included two text processing tasks.
-One of them was to create a frequency list for the Gutenberg text file Life of Bee.
+One of them was to create a frequency list for the Gutenberg text file _Life of Bee_.
 One more important point in this task: commands can be chained together using pipes (`|`).
 1. One word per line (replacing newlines, carriage return, newline, tab and space with a newline, so every word will begin a new line) and getting rid of empty lines (`-s`):
   `cat life_of_bee.txt | tr -s '\n\r\t ' '\n'| `
 2. Getting rid of punctuation marks (delete the complement of alphanumerics):
-   `tr -dc "A-Za-z0-9\n'" | `
+   `tr -dc "A-Za-z0-9\n"" | `
 3. Sorting it in alphabetical order and counting consecutive lines that have identical words in them:
    `sort | uniq -c | `
 4. Sorting it in reverse numerical order and redirecting it to a frequency list file: